Will CBD Make Me Fail a Drug Test?

 Look for information about product processing techniques and if there is any possibility of cross-contamination.
 A quality brand will disclose where the source hemp comes from, what method of extraction is used to produce the CBD, whether or not an independent lab tests the CBD for purity, authenticity and for any possible contaminants.
 While you can never be 100% sure, these are the best safeguards to ensure you have a quality product and to protect you against that drug screen.

-Sugar and Kush uses the highest quality hemp, the most up-to-date standards of extraction, and independent lab testing to ensure all of our products are exactly what we say they are.
+Sugar and Kush uses the highest quality hemp, the most up-to-date standards of extraction, and independent lab testing with ISO 17025 certification to ensure all of our products are exactly what we say they are.
 If you are looking for quality CBD products you can trust, your search is over.

 Read more at HighTimes.com.